obhq/obliteration/README.md

 ## Get a daily build

-You can download the Windows binaries from the latest commits [here](https://github.com/ultimaweapon/obliteration/actions/workflows/main.yml).
+You can download the Windows binaries from the latest commits [here](https://github.com/obhq/obliteration/actions/workflows/main.yml).
+You **MUST** sign-in to GitHub otherwise you will not be able to download the file.

 ## Screenshots